Jazzpunk

 Sound 9

-I’ll be the first to admit that the humor in Jazzpunk is not going to appeal to everyone, but you only need to check out the trailer to know if you’ll enjoy this game.
-It relentlessly spoofs all kinds of games and movies with gags coming at you thick and fast.
-There isn’t much of a challenge and the game is rather short but apart from that it is brilliant.
+Admittedly, Jazzpunk’s humor is not going to appeal to everyone, but you only need to check out the trailer to know if you’ll enjoy this game.
+It relentlessly spoofs all kinds of games and movies, with gags coming at you thick and fast.
+There isn’t much of a challenge, and the game is rather short, but apart from that, it is brilliant.

-Gameplay: Open world exploration mixed in with some very humorous mini-games.
+Gameplay: The game features open-world exploration mixed in with humorous mini-games.

 Summary 9.0 Outstanding